nexus-pesu/NexCode/travel-fast/README.md

 # Travel Fast

-This problem was worth $1500$ points and was ranked easy.<br>The author of this problem is Aryan V S.
+This problem was worth $1500$ points.<br>The author of this problem is Aryan V S.

 **Note:** GitHub does not support LaTex in Markdown.
 If you want a more readable version of the problem, download the PDF file instead.